If you are new to NBA 2K’s MyCareer mode, you might have noticed your teammate grade being quite erratic.

 In this guide, we will discuss everything that affects your rating and show you how to increase your teammate grade in NBA 2K23 MyCareer in the most effective way.

-Benefits of Having a High Teammate Grade
+The Benefits of High Grades

 The main benefit of having a high teammate grade is getting VC.
 However, you get more than that because this grading system is loosely tied to your performance rating.